top of page

 • I clean my emails.

-• I scout homes and business looking for my next real estate project.
+• I scout homes and businesses looking for my next real estate project.

-• I work on research for my next book project.
+• I am working on research for my next book project.

-• I drop off Avon Blessing bags to participates in my outreach.
+• I drop off Avon Blessing bags to participate in my outreach.

 Distraction is easy for me.
 I have a lot going on therefore I have many things that can and do keep me busy.
-It wasn’t always the sway.
-I found that when I had no life but being a stay at home mom and cooking and cleaning and really feeling resentful for not liking to ask my husband for money to get things I needed or wanted I ate way too much.
-I loved putting my kids well being first something my parents never did for me.
-One of the reason I choose to be a stay at home mom in the first place.
-But I found out depending on someone else to survive really didn’t fit my personality or self worth.
+It wasn’t always the way.
+I found that when I had no life but being a stay-at-home mom and cooking and cleaning and really feeling resentful for not liking to ask my husband for money to get things I needed or wanted I ate way too much.
+I loved putting my kids well well-being first something my parents never did for me.
+One of the reasons I chose to be a stay-at-home mom in the first place.
+But I found out that depending on someone else to survive really didn’t fit my personality or self-worth.
 It damaged it more than helped.
-I was a stay at home mom for five years and those five years I was shamed and degrade for my choice to stay home.
-Although I was in college at the time no one seem to care they still judged me.
-This shame along with my inability to cope as a new trucker wife really took a told on my spirit.
+I was a stay-at-home mom for five years and during those five years, I was shamed and degraded for my choice to stay home.
+Although I was in college at the time no one seemed to care they still judged me.
+This shame along with my inability to cope as a new trucker wife really took a toll on my spirit.
 I turned to food to feel better.
 But once I was diagnosed with binge eating and relapsed in 2013 I really focused on healing and was determined to improve my relationship with food.

-I Became Determine To Not Slip Up Again.
+I Became Determined To Not Slip Up Again.

-• I intentionally sip on peppermint tea, this also does the trick to not want to eat anything out of bored or stressed.
-Plus, it’s a nice treat that help me feel full.
+• I intentionally sip on peppermint tea, this also does the trick of not wanting to eat anything out of boredom or stress.
+Plus, it’s a nice treat that helps me feel full.

 • I became aware of the food pusher in my life.

 I’m not a breakfast eater.
-Therefore, I choose a small piece a food so that I don’t make my body think it’s starving then binge later out of hunger.
-Because if I don’t do this I will end up starving around noon and it all ended up in another binge later in the day.
+Therefore, I choose a small piece of food so that I don’t make my body think it’s starving and then binge later out of hunger.
+Because if I don’t do this I will end up starving around noon and it all ends up in another binge later in the day.
 I find myself having to pull over before arriving at a loan closing, to pick up unhealthy foods because there is nothing around for miles but a dollar tree or family dollar.
 I don’t want that to happen.
 Therefore, I don’t restrict food, nor do I eat a big meal.
-Instead I eat something small like a banana, yogurt, two scrambled eggs or toast to have something in my stomach to keep my metabolism running and feel full.
+Instead, I eat something small like a banana, yogurt, two scrambled eggs, or toast to have something in my stomach to keep my metabolism running and feel full.
 I also like to keep nuts and protein bars with me as a light snack as the protein keeps me full.
-This way I can get right back onto my regular eating schedule and my body won’t feel like I am starving it.
+This way I can get right back onto my regular eating schedule and my body won’t feel like I am starving.
 I give myself permission to eat.
 I just do it my way and with healthier food choices.

 I became aware of my portion size.
-I was used to eating a family size bag of chips when I couldn’t cope.
-At first I didn’t keep any junk or sugar in the house.
+I was used to eating a family-size bag of chips when I couldn’t cope.
+At first, I didn’t keep any junk or sugar in the house.
 If I wanted something I bought it only when I was out and about.
 Now that I can control my urges and understand my triggers.
-I made the decision to eat the appropriate portion size.
-When I decide to eat I’m mindful of the size and portion out my food.
-I keep smaller size bags of chips for the kids.
-I only by mini granola bars.
-And I cook my treats and dessert so I can control the ingredients, most are sugar free made with swerve or stevia or monk fruit.
-I then package them in snack size ziplock bags.
+I decided to eat the appropriate portion size.
+When I decide to eat I’m mindful of the size and portion of my food.
+I keep smaller-size bags of chips for the kids.
+I only buy mini granola bars.
+And I cook my treats and desserts so I can control the ingredients, most are sugar-free made with a swerve or stevia or monk fruit.
+I then package them in snack-size ziplock bags.
 I don’t deprive myself of foods I love I just makeover the recipes with healthier ingredients and swerve.
 Then I just be mindful of how much I consume.
-This allows me not to binge eat or over consume sugar.
+This allows me not to binge eat or overconsume sugar.

-I kept repeating that over and over again until I believe it.
+I kept repeating that over and over again until I believed it.
 I must say overcoming sugar is 80% action to shift your unhealthy habits and 20% mindset training.

-I hope this help bring you clarity on what it takes to start your joinery of reducing sugar.
-Please let me know what is the biggest challenge that you face when it comes to dealing with emotional pain, reducing sugar and eating more healthier.
+I hope this helps bring you clarity on what it takes to start your joinery of reducing sugar.
+Please let me know what is the biggest challenge that you face when it comes to dealing with emotional pain, reducing sugar, and eating healthier.

 Dr. Nikki LeToya White